 If you’re a gun enthusiast, you’ve probably heard of tactical gun belts.
 These belts are designed to provide the support and comfort necessary for carrying a concealed weapon.
 But where exactly should these belts be worn?
-This blog post will discuss Where Should A Tactical Gun Belt Rest to keep yourself safe and comfortable.
+I will discuss Where Should A Tactical Gun Belt Rest to keep yourself safe and comfortable.

 What Is a Gun Belt?